 Your manufacturing facility should minimize dirt and dust in order to prevent the contamination of clean parts.
-As stated before, your shop floor needs appropriate lighting and your employees should have cleaning tools available to them at their point of use.
+As stated before, your shop floor needs appropriate lighting, and your employees should have cleaning tools available to them at their point of use.
 The categorization of product defects should be routine, and your operations team should be disposing of waste materials per your local CUPA (Certified Unified Program Agency).
-When necessary, criteria should be established to determine if, or when, a part may be reused.
+When necessary, criteria should be established to determine if or when a part may be reused.

 Packaging for Success

 Your manufacturing operations should have special packaging requirements that tell the operator what type, size, and special materials are required for packaging a part or material.
-Packaging materials should be properly stored for cleanliness, and protected from moisture to prevent damage or any defects.
-If a customer requires it, the part number’s revision level should be marked on the box label and shipping documents to confirm that the customer receives the correct version.
+Packaging materials should be properly stored for cleanliness and protected from moisture to prevent damage or any defects.
+If a customer requires it, the part number’s revision level should be marked on the box label and shipping documents to confirm that the customer received the correct version.
 Your manufacturing floor area should ideally facilitate proper packaging with space, cleanliness, light, transport, workbenches, and flow to ensure a smooth operation.